Minyus/RingFit_MegaMan/README.md

 4. Install Titan Expansion Kit to Titan Two and connect to your PC (using "PROG" connector of Titan Two) following the [instruction](https://www.consoletuner.com/wiki/index.php?id=t2:expansion_kit).
 Don't forget [First Time Configuration](https://www.consoletuner.com/wiki/index.php?id=t2:expansion_kit#first_time_configuration)!

-5. Pair up Joy-cons with Titan Two following [instruction](https://www.consoletuner.com/wiki/index.php?id=t2:usage_guides:controllers:switch).
-You may need to sleep Nintendo Switch to avoid Joy-cons paired up with Nintendo Switch unexpectedly.
+5. Pair up the 2 Joy-cons with Titan Two following [instruction](https://www.consoletuner.com/wiki/index.php?id=t2:usage_guides:controllers:switch).
+You may need to sleep Nintendo Switch to avoid the Joy-cons paired up with Nintendo Switch unexpectedly.

-6. Install [ringfit_megaman.gpc](https://github.com/Minyus/RingFit_MegaMan/blob/master/ringfit_megaman.gpc) script to a memory slot (e.g. 1) of Titan Two following the [instruction](https://www.consoletuner.com/wiki/index.php?id=t2:gpc_scripting).
+6. Download and Install [ringfit_megaman.gpc](https://github.com/Minyus/RingFit_MegaMan/blob/master/ringfit_megaman.gpc) script to a memory slot (e.g. 1) of Titan Two following the [instruction](https://www.consoletuner.com/wiki/index.php?id=t2:gpc_scripting).

 7. Connect Titan Two to your Nintendo Switch Dock (using "Output" connector of Titan Two).
+Use an additional Micro-USB cable if you have so you can monitor the signals from Joy-Cons in Gtuner IV application.
+Otherwise, you need to disconnect the Micro-USB cable that connects Titan Two and PC.

 8. Install the 2 Joy-Cons to Ring-Con and leg strap, respectively.